irregulargentlewomen/ratedrforrapist/README.md

 * write up installation instructions
 * play with the embedded fonts for the Polanski quotation
 * add documentation comments to CSS and HTML
+* refine language in further-info alert
+* set up cron job to keep the list updated
+* establish baseline blacklist from script and disambiguate as needed
+* once the script is run through, live testing of form submission